zfcampus/apigility-documentation/recipes/integrate-social-logins.md

 ### Client side

 The client side things are much more straightforward.
-Here are only basic example that should be adapted according to whatever client-side framework is in use.
+Here is only a basic example that should be adapted according to whatever client-side framework is in use.

-First of all the login page, **www**.example.com/login.html, will show all login alternatives, which are simple links that will open in a popup:
+First of all the login page, **www**.example.com/login.html, will show all login alternatives, which are simple links that will open in a popup.
+Be sure to modify `example.com` with your own domain in the following code:

 ```html
 <!DOCTYPE html>